 In addition, keeping them in requires clenching your jaw.
-This can lead to tension and headaches, as well as pain in the jaw and facial muscles.
-Your child is probably more likely to spit these out and not use a mouthguard at all because they’re uncomfortable.
+This can lead to tension, headaches, and pain in the jaw and facial muscles.
+Your child is probably more likely to spit these out and not use a mouthguard because they’re uncomfortable.
 This means a higher chance of you having to take them for an emergency dentistry procedure.

 With a custom mouthguard, you won’t have any of these issues.
 The custom mouthguard is made from a mold of your teeth.
 Dr. Reece will make sure that the mouthguard fits comfortably and securely.
-You should be able to both speak and get a drink with the custom mouthguard, and not have to clench your teeth to keep it in.
-It still provides the protection you need, just in a much smaller, more comfortable package.
+You should be able to both speak and get a drink with the custom mouthguard and not have to clench your teeth to keep it in.
+It still provides the protection you need in a much smaller, more comfortable package.

 The Custom Mouthguard Process

 To start, a mold of your teeth is taken.
 This is what the lab goes off to make your custom mouthguard.
 The mouthguard is specifically made to fit your mouth well.
-Once it gets back from the lab, Dr. Reece will do a final fitting to make sure that the mouthguard is up to your standards.
+Once it returns from the lab, Dr. Reece will do a final fitting to ensure that the mouthguard is up to your standards.
 After that, you’re all set!

-Dr. Reece will also cover the essentials to make sure your mouthguard is taken care of properly.
-You’ll have to make sure to keep it clean and free of bacteria.
+Dr. Reece will also cover the essentials to ensure your mouthguard is properly cared for.
+You’ll have to keep it clean and free of bacteria.
 The mouthguard can be washed with cool water and soap or mouthwash.
-You don’t want to use hot water, as it can warp your mouthguard and it may not fit anymore.
-When you’re not using it, it’s important that it’s kept in a ventilated case.
+You don’t want to use hot water, as it can warp your mouthguard and may not fit anymore.
+It must be kept in a ventilated case when you’re not using it.

 Mouthguards at Your Charlotte, North Carolina Dentist

-Get a mouthguard that’s both comfortable and will last for years to come with the proper care.
+Get a mouthguard that’s both comfortable and will last for years with the proper care.
 Call us today or schedule an appointment online to get started!